Iranian Pottery and Ceramics: A Cohesive Union of Art and Craft

 History of Pottery in Iran

 The exact time when pottery vessels were first made in Iran is unknown.
 What we know today about the history of Iranian pottery comes from the study of samples unearthed by archaeologists.
 Finds from Ganj Dareh mound in western Kermanshah and Kamarband Cave near Behshahr in Mazandaran Province indicate that the oldest pottery in Iran dates back to the Neolithic period, around the 8th millennium BCE.
-Pottery from this era consists of uneven vessels that were not well-fired and often turned black due to smoke exposure.
-These vessels were unsuitable for holding liquids and were likely used to store grains and vegetables.
-Since such pottery has been found both in residential caves and in open plains, it provides important evidence of the connection between Iran’s cave-dwelling and early urban communities.
+Pottery from this era consists of uneven vessels that were not well-fired, and they were frequently blackened due to exposure to smoke.
+These vessels were unsuitable for holding liquids and were likely used for storing grains and vegetables.
+Since such pottery has been found both in residential caves and open plains, it provides important evidence of the connection between Iran’s cave-dwelling and early urban communities.
 Researchers suggest that women in this period may have played a central role, not only tending fires but also inventing and crafting ceramic vessels.
 Some scholars believe that the idea of pottery emerged from observing how clay around a hearth hardened.
 Others propose that early humans coated baskets with clay and dried them in the sun to store materials; if the basket was accidentally burned near the hearth, a hard object would remain.
 This may have been the beginning of ceramic vessel production.

 The first inhabitants of the Iranian Plateau, around the 5th millennium BCE, were not only successful in hunting and agriculture but also crafted handmade pottery in black and red for storing food supplies.
 During this period, the first significant development in pottery occurred: the emergence of decorated pottery.
 These vessels were uneven and fragile bowls, often with egg-shaped bases, featuring intersecting horizontal and vertical lines as decoration.
 The most important advancement in pottery was the invention of the potter’s wheel, which researchers estimate emerged around the 4th millennium BCE.
 The exact location of this invention remains uncertain, but many scholars believe that the inhabitants of Iran’s central plateau were the first in the world to develop the potter’s wheel.
 Prior to this innovation, pottery was fired using primitive kilns.